 Path of Travel.
-A path of travel is a continuous, unobstructed way of pedestrian passage by means of which a newly constructed or altered area may be approached, entered and exited and which connects an area with an exterior approach (including sidewalks, streets and parking areas), an entrance to the facility and other parts of a facility.
-An accessible path of travel may consist of walks and sidewalks, curb ramps and other interior or exterior pedestrian ramps; clear floor paths through lobbies, corridors, rooms and other improved areas; parking access aisles; elevators and lifts; or a combination of these elements.
-Within the context of alterations, path of travel also includes restrooms, telephones and drinking fountains serving the altered area.
+An identifiable accessible route within an existing site, building, or facility by means of which a particular area may be approached, entered and exited, and which connects a particular area with an exterior approach (including sidewalks, streets, and parking areas), an entrance to the facility, and other parts of the facility.
+When alterations, structural repairs or additions are made to existing buildings or facilities, the term "path of travel" also includes the toilet and bathing facilities, telephones, drinking fountains and signs serving the area of work.